Headline: the strongest case-level model on CHAMPS is an

 N

-LLM model (Gemini)
+Zero-shot LLM (Gemini)

 perinatal asphyxia/hypoxia